 Dual expertise: civil and military

 Our dual civil-military expertise means that we can count on two different markets, reducing our exposure to fluctuating economic conditions.
 We design and produce both military and business aircraft in the same design departments and factories.
 The state-of-the-art technologies developed for defense also benefit our civil aviation business.
-For example, innovative solutions for the defense market, such as fly-by-wire controls, advanced aerodynamics, composites and data fusion, have been applied to the Falcon family of business jets.
+For example, innovative solutions such as fly-by-wire controls, advanced aerodynamics, composites and data fusion, have been applied to the Falcon family of business jets.
 In return, our civil aircraft business has inspired new production processes and new certification and flight safety capabilities.

 As an industrial architect and systems integrator, Dassault Aviation brings together major suppliers in the aviation industry.
 We take a pragmatic approach to coordinating partnerships and alliances, whether in Europe or in a broader international framework, through developments in the United States and India, for instance.
 This approach favors long-term relationships, based on complementary skills, quality and performance.

 As an industrial architect and systems integrator, you have to know how to develop and apply state-of-the-art technologies.
 Dassault Aviation offers this rare skill, making it a pivotal player in ensuring the strategic autonomy of France and Europe for both civil and military applications.

-Within the scope of SESAR, a joint undertaking to improve European air traffic management, we helped develop the FalconEye system, which will support the increased and safe use of airports, even under bad weather conditions, without having to add new ground infrastructures.
+Sesar a joint undertaking to improve European air traffic management, helped us with our development of the FalconEye system, which will support the increased and safe use of airports, even under bad weather conditions, without having to add new ground infrastructures.
 We are also working towards a system that offers flight paths designed to reduce emissions.

 We have learned how to plan well ahead and match the pace of innovation to that of development projects to successfully complete complex programs that meet our customers’ evolving needs, on time and on budget.